broadinstitute/seqr/README.md

 ## Development Plans

-Current big-picture refactoring plans include:
+Current refactoring plans include:
-* refactor meta-data schema to better support multiple samples per individual (eg. for individuals that have both WGS and whole exome variant calls).
+* refactor metadata schema to support multiple samples per individual (for example, when individuals that have both WGS and exome variant calls).
 * refactor the UI to use React.js
-* move from mongodb to a different backend that's better-optimized for our requirements (currently investigating open-source Apache tools like Solr, as well as managed cloud databases)
+* move from mongodb to a different freely-available database backend